peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 --- abstract

-Status Attestations are signed objects that demonstrate the validity status of a digital credential.
+Status Attestation is signed objects that demonstrate the validity status of a digital credential.
-These attestations are ephemeral and periodically provided to digital credential holders, that can present these to verifiers along with the corresponding digital credentials.
+These attestations are ephemeral and periodically provided to Holders, that can present these to Verifiers along with the corresponding digital credentials.
-The approach outlined in this document makes the verifiers able to check the non-revocation of a digital credential without requiring to query any third-party systems.
+The approach outlined in this document makes the Verifiers able to check the non-revocation of a digital credential without requiring to query any third-party entities.

 --- middle

 # Introduction

-Status Attestations play a crucial role in maintaining the integrity and trustworthiness of digital credentials, since these serve as proof that a particular digital credential, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format, has not been revoked and is still valid.
+Status Attestation plays a crucial role in maintaining the integrity and trustworthiness of digital credentials, since these serve as proof that a particular digital credential, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format, has not been revoked and is still valid.

-A digital credential may be presented to a verifier long after it has been issued.
+A digital credential may be presented to a Verifier long after it has been issued.
-During this interval, the credential could potentially be invalidated for various reasons.
+During this interval, the credential could potentially be invalidated for various reasons (e.g., due to the device lost or Holder fraud).
-To ensure the credential's validity, the issuer provides a short-lived Status Attestation to the credential's holder.
+To ensure the credential's validity, the Issuer provides a short-lived Status Attestation to the credential's holder.
-This attestation is bound to the credential and can be presented to a verifier, along with the credential itself, as proof of the credential's non-revocation status.
+This attestation is bound to the credential and can be provided to a Verifier, together with the credential, as evidence of the credential's non-revocation status.

-Status Attestations are designed to preserve privacy and are essential for enabling offline use cases, where both the wallet and the verifier are not connected to internet during the presentation phase, thereby ensuring the security of the digital credential system.
+Status Attestation safeguards privacy and is essential in facilitating offline scenarios.
-Status Attestations provide a balance between scalability, security, and privacy by minimizing the status information.
+In these circumstances, both the Wallet and the Verifier work without internet connectivity during the presentation phase; nonetheless, Status Attestation provides a method to statically validate the validity of the credentials, thus increasing the security of the digital credential system.
+By limiting the disclosure of status information, Status Attestation strikes a balance between scalability, security, and privacy.

 ~~~ ascii-art